sormrdev/SORMAnalytics/README.md

 3. User secrets in development
 4. Environment variables (highest priority)

-Secrets must not be committed to git and are injected at runtime.

 ### Local run with Docker Compose

 1. Copy `.env.example` to `.env`